hckmd/hckmd.github.io/projects/coding-in-stage-3.md

     </p>
     <p>
         The Coding &amp; STEAM stream of the program used resources that have been adapted from activities within the <a class="site-link" href="http://scratched.gse.harvard.edu/guide/">Creative Computing Curriculum Guide</a>, which was created by researchers at the Harvard Graduate School of Education.
-        The main aim of the Coding & STEAM stream was to demonstrate how the teaching of coding and computational thinking could be integrated into a variety of Key Learning Areas, as is encouraged by the <a href="https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/technologies/coding-across-the-curriculum" class="site-link">NSW Education Standards Authority</a>.
+        The main aim of the Coding & STEAM stream was to demonstrate how the teaching of coding and computational thinking could be integrated into a variety of Key Learning Areas, as was encouraged by the NSW Education Standards Authority at that time.
     </p>
     <h3>Links</h3>
     <ul>